m4drian/BookingSystem/README.md

 - Determine which desks are available to book or unavailable.
 - Filter desks based on location
 - Book a desk for the day.
-- Allow reserving a desk for multiple days but now more than a week.
+- Allow reserving a desk for multiple days but no more than a week.
 - Allow to change desk, but not later than the 24h before reservation.
 - Administrators can see who reserves a desk in location, where Employees can see only that specific desk is unavailable.